Skip to main content

 - **`withAppName(String appName)`**: Your application's name.
 Required.

 - **`withDatabaseUrl(String databaseUrl)`**: The JDBC URL for your system database.
-Required.
-A valid JDBC URL is of the form `jdbc:postgresql://host:port/database`
+A valid JDBC URL is of the form `jdbc:postgresql://host:port/database`.

-- **`withDbUser(String dbUser)`**: Your Postgres username or role.
-Required.
+- **`withDbUser(String dbUser)`**: Your PostgreSQL username or role.

-- **`withDbPassword(String dbPassword)`**: The password for your Postgres user or role.
-Required.
+- **`withDbPassword(String dbPassword)`**: The password for your PostgreSQL user or role.

-- **`withMaximumPoolSize(int maximumPoolSize)`**: The maximum size for the system database connection pool created by DBOS.
+- **`withMaximumPoolSize(int maximumPoolSize)`**: The maximum size for the system database connection pool.

-- **`withConnectionTimeout(int connectionTimeout)`**: The connection timeout for the system database connection created by DBOS.
+- **`withConnectionTimeout(int connectionTimeout)`**: The connection timeout for the system database connection.

-- **`withAdminServer(boolean enable)`**: Whether to run an HTTP admin server for workflow management operations.
+- **`withAdminServer(boolean enable)`**: Whether to run an HTTP admin server for workflow management.
 Defaults to false.

 - **`withAdminServerPort(int port)`**: The port on which the admin server runs.
 Defaults to 3001.

-- **`withMigrate(boolean enable)`**: If true, attempt to apply migrations to the system database.
+- **`withMigrate(boolean enable)`**: If true, apply migrations to the system database on launch.
 Defaults to true.

 - **`withConductorKey(String key)`**: An API key for DBOS Conductor.
-If provided, application is connected to Conductor.
-API keys can be created from the DBOS console.
+If provided, the application is connected to Conductor.